 4. Print your certificate.

 GENERAL COURSE DESCRIPTION

 Suicide has become an increasing social challenge in today's stressful world.
-As clinicians, we are faced with the need to balance quality care and respect for the choices and desires of our clients with the need to avoid liability and blame for those choices.
-While suicide will always remain a personal choice, we can heighten appropriate efforts at suicide prevention by arming ourselves with adequate knowledge of the issue and awareness of risk factors for suicide.
+As clinicians we are faced with the need to balance respect for the choices and desires of our clients, with the need to avoid liability and blame for those choices.
+While suicide will always remain a personal choice, we can heighten efforts at suicide prevention by arming ourselves with adequate knowledge of risk and protective factors for suicide.

 - Summarize relevant facts and statistics for suicide.

 - Utilize appropriate forms for the documentation of clinical information associated with suicide risk.

 - Design and implement treatment plans for clients who are actively suicidal.

 - Define risk factors for clinicians when treating suicidal clients.